tumblr tracker

 Make you own chocolate bar experience!
 Sign up for fun an hour workshop in Chinatown or Kailua, learning about the chocolate making process, and create your own unique bar using spices and/or fun ingredients.
 Reserve your spot now...

-5 Best Honolulu Restaurants $
+5 Best Restaurants in Honolulu - $

 1. Helena's Hawaiian Food